-It takes some simple examples to see what is happening.
+Some simple examples will help.
 The eigenvalues depend on the relative slopes of the lines, which in general can become complex.
 The intercepts are dependent on b.
 Thus when the RHS is zero, the eigenvalues are irrelevant.
 This covers the very simple examples.
 When one eigenvalue is real and the other is imaginary, more interesting things are happening since the slope of one line is real and the slope of the other is pure imaginary.
 The lines can intersect in the real plane, and again in the complex plane.